 More will be added here when learned.

-Son Barnhart Erlewine Jr. (1816-1890) was born in about 1816 in Marshall County, VA.
-He married Martha Roe (1826-1901).
+Son Barnhart Erlewine Jr. (1816-1890) was born in about 1816 in Marshall County, VA (later West Virginia).
+He married Martha D. Roe (1826-1901), sometimes misspelled "Crow."
 There was a 10-year gap in their ages.
-The couple had these known children – John Roe Erlewine, Reuben Erlewine, Ebenezer Erlewine, Margaret E. "Maggie" Spoon and Frances Erlewine.
+The couple produced five known children – John Roe Erlewine, Reuben Erlewine, Ebenezer Erlewine, Margaret E. "Maggie" Spoon and Frances Erlewine.
 When the federal census was enumerated in 1850, the family resided in Marshall County, with Barnhart earning a living as a farmer.
 At some point he acquired a farm in Marshall County comprised of 135 acres and another in Calhoun County, WV of 100 acres.
 Barnhart wrote his will in August 1881, saying he was "of sound mind and memory."
 He bequeathed Martha one-third of their personal property and value of their home farm, but gave the farm itself to their son John, in addition to the residue of two thirds of his property.
 He gave son Francis the 100-acre farm in Calhoun County where the son was then living.
 He stipulated that $1,000 was to be given to married daughter Margaret E. Spoon but nothing to sons Reuben and Ebenezer as, he wrote, "I have provided for and advanced ... there [sic] shares in full."
 Barnhart passed away of tuberculosis (known at the time as "consumption") at the age of 77 on May 12, 1890.
 Son J.R.
 Erlewine provided information for the Marshall County death record.
 Burial was in the Fork Ridge Universalist Church Cemetery.
 Martha survived her husband by 11 years.
 She succumbed at the age of 75 on Jan.
 5, 1901 in Marshall County.
 [Find-a-Grave]

 ~ Son David Erlewine ~